In silico mutagenicity assessment

 Guidance on the establishment of the residue definition for dietary risk assessment

 The aim of the EFSA guidance is to guide the complex process of identifying the pertinent residue components that should be considered for dietary risk assessments of chemical active substances.
-Our (Q)SAR tools, Derek and Sarah, can be used for metabolite hazard identification and characterisation of these compounds.
+Our (Q)SAR tools, Derek Nexus and Sarah Nexus, can be used for metabolite hazard identification and characterisation of these compounds.